Extending Edwardian terraced houses is a great way to not only add character but, naturally, make your property bigger and more desirable.

 This Early 19th century Edwardian terraced house in South London had a dysfunctional, old, over-divided ground floor in need of comprehensive re-layout thinking.
 It also had a potential opportunity for an extension.
 Extending and refurbishing terraced houses while keeping as much of the original features as possible or required often results is spectacularly mixed and eclectic end-design of old and new.

-‘There are a few types of extensions’, say Avi, head of the BetterSpace design team.
+‘There are a few types of extensions’, says Avi, head of the BetterSpace design team.
 ‘When the owner contacted us, he had already secured permission for a side extension, right off the living room, which was a great opportunity to really be imaginative’.

 ‘When building an extension, there are many different types of building materials to choose from.
 Very often, owners prefer or are required to use light-weight materials such as glass due to its lesser visual obstructions to neighbouring houses.
 This allows the architect to open up the space as much as possible and allow maximum natural light exposure.

-Originally, the ground floor was small and consisted of many divided spaces; a dining room, a separate kitchen, a small living room and a utility room with a side access to the garden.
+Originally, the ground floor was small and consisted of many divided spaces; a dining room, a separate kitchen, a small living room and a utility room with side access to the garden.

-‘There was definitely much room for improvement’ says Avi
+‘There was definitely much room for improvement’ says Avi.

 The final result could not have been more different.
 ‘We first had to remove many walls’.
 At the front of the house, the walls between the entrance corridor and the dining room and between the dining room and kitchen were eliminated to achieve maximum openness.

 The utility room was also removed, which allowed the design team to turn the entire rear of the house, now newly extended into a large 33 m2 space that opens into the garden.
-‘The direct and beautiful link between the inside and the outside was a well desired feature.
+‘The direct and beautiful link between the inside and the outside was a well-desired feature.
 The extended area receives plenty of natural light from the extension’s glass roof and this ‘public’ space has become the heart of the house’.

 We’ve considered a few possible locations for a new kitchen including in the large open space at the back.
 In the end, the kitchen was left in its original location due mainly to budget restrictions.
 However now, it is open and flows beautifully directly into the large and airy living-dining space at the back.

 In the kitchen, the wall across from the worktop was designed with floor-to-ceiling cabinets.
 ‘As the kitchen is now open to the living space, we wanted to be sure that it is as tidy as possible.
 ‘We chose a storage solution that provides ample storage as well as hides all large fittings such as the fridge.
-Now that the utility room was removes, this wall of cabinets also houses the washing machine.
+Now that the utility room was removed, this wall of cabinets also houses the washing machine.

 As a bonus, the designers managed to squeeze a compact yet adequate guest toilet in the very limited space under the stairs comprising of specifically selected compact toilet and a sink.